How to Size Ductwork

 - Cubic feet per minute calculations (explained below.)

 - Duct Size Friction Loss Rate

 Sizing duct work on your own can be a tedious and complicated task.
 Sometimes it’s best to leave it to an HVAC professional to get the perfect HVAC duct work size for your home.

 Sizing Your Home’s Square Footage

 The size of your home informs the size of your heating and cooling units—but it will also determine how large your duct sizes need to be.
-To accurately gauge the size of your ductwork, you’ll need to precisely measure the square footage of not just your house as a whole, but the size of each room, as well.
+To accurately gauge the size of your ductwork, you will need to precisely measure the square footage of not just your house as a whole, but the size of each room, as well.

 Cubic Feet Per Minute Size Calculations